AhmetOzdn/AhmetOzdn/README.md

 # Hello, I'm Ahmet ÖZDEN
 ### Game Developer

 I am a graduate of Konya Technical University and a C# and .NET-based Game Developer.
-I aim to transform my web experience and technical expertise into creative game projects.
+I am to transform my web experience and technical expertise into creative game projects.